Simple Grassmannian flops: Introduction

-(\ref{eqn:sGr_flop}) is a global version of ``Grassmannian flops'' considered in \cite{DS}.
-We choose the term ``simple Grassmannian flops'' because of its clear analogy with simple ($\mathbb{P}^r$) flops studied in \cite{LLW}.
-More generally, we can consider the situation where the exceptional loci are Grassmannian bundles over a smooth projective base, see \cite{PSW} for the local case.
-We refer to such a general situation as an ``ordinary Grassmannian flops'', in analogy with \cite{LLW1}, \cite{LLW2}, \cite{LLQW}.
+is a global version of ``Grassmannian flops'' considered in \cite{DS}.
+We choose the term ``simple Grassmannian flops'' because of its clear analogy with simple $\mathbb{P}^r$-flops\footnote{More generally, we can consider the situation where Grassmannians in the construction are replaced by Grassmannian bundles over a smooth projective base, see \cite{PSW} for the local case.
+We refer to such a general situation as an ``ordinary Grassmannian flops'', in analogy with \cite{LLW1}, \cite{LLW2}, \cite{LLQW}.} studied in \cite{LLW}.

+Our motivating example, the {\em projective local model} of simple Grassmannian flops, is described in detail in Example \ref{example:local}.

+By Lemma \ref{lem:semismall} below, simple Grassmannian flops arise from {\em semismall} contractions.
+In view of this, the crepant transformation correspondence (also known as invariance of Gromov-Witten theory) for simple Grassmannian flops (\ref{eqn:sGr_flop}) can be formulated as the following \begin{conjecture} The isomorphism in Proposition \ref{prop:coh_isom} below induces equalities between generating functions of ancestor Gromov-Witten invariants of $X$ and $X'$ after analytical continuation. \end{conjecture}